 - e.
 Thorough counseling and teaching on the part of the priest are expected.
-As a minimum, the priest must: - i) Determine that one party (at least) to the marriage is a member of this Church; - ii) Determine that the divorced party (or parties) has a certified copy of the decree of divorce; - iii) Determine that at least one year has elapsed between the date of the final decree and the date the petition is submitted; - iv) Determine that the divorced party (or parties) have been and will continue to be faithful to the terms of the decree, providing regular support where stipulated; - v) Determine that the divorced party (or parties) have been and will continue to be diligent in the care of children born to the previous marriage (if any); - vi) Determine that both parties have an understanding of the conditions which led to the divorce, and have good reason for believing that the same will not impair the new marriage; - vii) Have offered to the party (or parties) who is a member of this Church the Sacrament of Reconciliation: - viii) Have taught the nature of Christian marriage as presented in the Book of Common Prayer, and have stressed the lifelong nature of the union; - ix) Have witnessed the signing of the declaration of intention to that effect. - f.
+As a minimum, the priest must: - i) Determine that one party (at least) to the marriage is a member of this Church; - ii) Determine that the divorced party (or parties) has a certified copy of the decree of divorce; - iii) Determine that at least one year has elapsed between the date of the final decree and the date the petition is submitted; - iv) Determine that the divorced party (or parties) have been and will continue to be faithful to the terms of the decree, providing regular support where stipulated; - v) Determine that the divorced party (or parties) have been and will continue to be diligent in the care of children born to the previous marriage (if any); - vi) Determine that both parties have an understanding of the conditions which led to the divorce, and have good reason for believing that the same will not impair the new marriage; - vii) Have offered to the party (or parties) who is a member of this Church the Sacrament of Reconciliation; - viii) Have taught the nature of Christian marriage as presented in the Book of Common Prayer, and have stressed the lifelong nature of the union; - ix) Have witnessed the signing of the declaration of intention to that effect. - f.
 When the petition is completed, certifying that the conditions outlined above have been satisfied, it should be submitted to the Bishop at least thirty days (30) in advance of the date of the marriage service.
 The priest will notify the Bishop immediately when the marriage has been solemnized. - g.
 Petition Forms for any of the actions above are included in the appendices of this Customary and are available from the Bishop's Office.
 The forms are required to be completed and submitted before permission will be granted for action to be taken.
 Forms should be submitted in ample time (usually not less than thirty days) in order to allow for mailing, processing and interviews (should such seem necessary). - h.
-Petitions for permission to bless marriages of those who have been divorced once, but who have been married by civil authority may be submitted to the Bishop by priests of this Diocese. - i) A letter, summarizing the circumstances of the marriage, and stating that the couple has been instructed in the Church's teaching on marriage, must be submitted by the priest who will bless the marriage. - ii) A one-year period of discipline is required, during which the couple is expected to show their sincerity of commitment by regular attendance at services of worship, financial support of the Church, prayer, and involvement in the life of the congregation.
-The rector/vicar will determine when the period of discipline has been met. - i.
-The Standing Committee, acting as the Council of Advice, is available to and may be sought out for help by the clergy in this area of ministry.
+Petitions for permission to bless marriages of those who have been divorced once, but who have been married by civil authority may be submitted to the Bishop by priests of this Diocese. - i) A letter, summarizing the circumstances of the marriage, and stating that the couple has been instructed in the Church's teaching on marriage, must be submitted by the priest who will bless the marriage. - A one-year period of discipline is required, during which the couple is expected to show their sincerity of commitment by regular attendance at services of worship, financial support of the Church, prayer, and involvement in the life of the congregation.
+The rector/vicar will determine when the period of discipline has been met.